History of baseball team nicknames: Cincinnati Reds

 An NFL entry that played briefly in the early 1930s was called the Cincinnati Reds.

-The nickname "Red Stockings" and its descendants reflect one of the oldest nicknames in baseball, topped only by the Athletics, originally of Philadelphia and now in Oakland, and "Mets", a variation of "Metropolitans", a name that goes back to an amateur baseball club in New York in the 1850s.
+The nickname "Red Stockings" and its descendants reflect one of the oldest nicknames in baseball, topped only by the Athletics, originally of Philadelphia and now in West Sacramento, and "Mets", a variation of "Metropolitans", a name that goes back to an amateur baseball club in New York in the 1850s.

 Cleveland

 Cleveland is known as "The Forest City", and its early-1870s pro team was called the Forest City Base Ball Club or just the "Forest Citys", in the style of the day.
 During the 1871 season, "Cleveland" was often part of their name in newspapers, to distinguish from the Rockford Forest Citys of the same league.

 The National League entry of the 1890s was dubbed the Cleveland Spiders by the press, supposedly because of its long-limbed players.
 One player during 1897–1899 was Louis Sockalexis, a Native American.
 His ballplaying skills caught a great deal of attention, though his career was short.
 During those three seasons, the team was sometimes called the Cleveland Indians.